 - If the child protection plan is not bringing about the expected changes in how the parents respond to their children’s needs the case conference should be reconvened, if necessary before the date set for review.

-The joint area review criticised the level of ongoing communication between all agencies.
+The joint area review criticized the level of ongoing communication between all agencies.
 I have mentioned above some of the ways agency collaboration can be improved.
 However, it takes will on all parties to continue working together practice.
 One of the issues highlighted in the joint area review is that agencies did not keep each other up to date in respect of changed circumstances in the family or in terms of change of worker.
 On the first point, never presume that the parents have told the social worker what they have told you – always check.
 Parents may innocently tell one member of the professional network about a change in circumstance or an incident, presuming that in telling one professional they are telling all those working with them.
 On the other hand, the parent who is intent on covering up incidents may give one story to one professional and another story to someone else.

 Child Protection in schools